-- 1.1 billion Swiss francs for equity derivatives; - 1.1 billion Swiss francs for credit derivatives;

-- · 3.3 billion Swiss francs for interest rate derivatives; - · 3.3 billion Swiss francs for FX derivatives; or - 3.3 billion Swiss francs for commodity and other derivatives.
+- 1.1 billion Swiss francs for equity derivatives; - 1.1 billion Swiss francs for credit derivatives; - 3.3 billion Swiss francs for interest rate derivatives: - 3.3 billion Swiss francs for FX derivatives; or - 3.3 billion Swiss francs for commodity and other derivatives.

 Such calculations exclude hedging transactions, OTC derivatives that are not subject to the FMIA Obligations (such as physically settled commodity derivatives not traded on a trading venue or on an organised trading facility) and physically settled FX forwards and physically settled FX swaps.
 However, the calculation must be made on a group-wide basis by aggregating the positions of all NFCs in the group.
 It is made on an average of 30 business days (ie, looking back for 30 business days and taking the average position as of the day the calculation is made).
 Given the exclusions, NFCs only rarely cross the NFC+ threshold.
+Note that under the FMIA Reform, as for the calculation for FCs, the determination whether an NFC is small or large shall become an annual calculation.